rodneyshupe/Cookbook/Recipes/Entrees/Pasta/CreamyPenneWithAsparagusAndPeas.rst

 Directions
 ----------

-1. Heat oil in 12-inch skillet over medium-high heat until shimmering.
-   Add shallots and cook until softened, about 2 minutes.
+1. Heat oil in 12-inch skillet over medium-high heat until shimmering; add shallots and cook until softened, about 2 minutes.
 Stir in garlic and cook until fragrant, about 30 seconds.
-Stir in flour and cook for 1 minute.
-Slowly whisk in broth, scraping up any browned bits.
+Stir in flour and cook for 1 minute, then slowly whisk in broth, scraping up any browned bits.
 Bring to simmer and cook until slightly thickened, about 1 minute.
-Off heat, whisk in Boursin and Parmesan until smooth.
-Stir in peas; cover to keep warm.
+Off heat, whisk in Boursin and Parmesan until smooth; stir in peas; cover to keep warm.
 2. Meanwhile, bring 4 quarts water to boil in large pot.
 Add asparagus and 1 tablespoon salt and cook, stirring often, until asparagus is crisp-tender, 2 to 4 minutes.
 Using slotted spoon, transfer asparagus to paper towel-lined plate.
 3. Return water to boil, add pasta, and cook, stirring often, until al dente.
    Reserve 1/2 cup cooking water, then drain pasta and return it to pot.
 4. Add sauce, asparagus, chives, lemon zest, 1/2 teaspoon salt, and 1/4 teaspoon pepper to pasta and toss to coat.
 Adjust consistency with reserved cooking water as needed and season with salt and pepper to taste.
 Serve with extra Parmesan.